Aloys Nong

-Aloys Bertrand Nong (born 16 October 1983 in Douala) is a Cameroonian footballer.
+Aloys Bertrand Nong (born 16 October 1983) is a Cameroonian footballer.

 Club career

 Nong was born in Douala.
 He moved to Belgium in 2000, aged 16, and signed with SC Eendracht Aalst.
 In the 2002 summer Nong joined C.S.
 Visé, and after a short loan spell at Royal de Liège he quickly established himself as a starter.

 In January 2005, Nong joined KV Kortrijk, after a six-month spell at FC Brussels.
 After featuring regularly for the side he moved to KV Mechelen in July 2007.
 This is around the same time he secured a lucrative deal with Geox shoes.

 On 31 August 2010 Nong joined Standard Liège for a € 1.25 million fee.
-In January 2012, however, he rescinded his link and agreed to a three and a half year deal with RAEC Mons.
+In January 2012, however, he rescinded his link and agreed to a three-and-a-half-year deal with RAEC Mons.

 On 7 August 2013 Nong signed a three-year deal with La Liga side Levante UD.
 He made his debut in the competition on 3 November, replacing Rubén García in the 76th minute of a 0–1 home loss against Granada CF.

 After appearing rarely with the Valencian side, Nong was loaned to Recreativo de Huelva on 30 January 2014.
 He returned to the Granotes in June, and rescinded his link on 1 September.